ingydotnet/git-subrepo/ReadMe.md

 and attempts to serve them all well:

 * owner - The person who authors/owns/maintains a repo.
-* users - People who are just using/installing the repo.
+* user - People who are just using/installing the repo.
-* collaborators - Other people who commit code to the repo and subrepos.
+* collaborator - People who commit code to the repo and subrepos.

 The `git-subrepo` command benefits these roles in the following ways: